-- 1) Rational Method Rainfall Intensity-Duration Curve The rainfall intensity-duration-frequency (IDF) curve for use under the Rational Method in the City of Dayton is the ODOT Zone 7 IDF curve (enclosed herein). - 2) Rational Method Design Frequency The intensity-duration design frequency for use under the Rational Method is based on the time of concentration for the area and the size of the drainage facility.
-The adopted criteria are listed in the following table. - 3) SBUH Design Storm: Where use of a Santa Barbara Urban Hydrograph (SBUH) based computer program is proposed for use in sizing storm drain pipes for peak discharge, a 50 year 24 hour SBUH storm event must be used in lieu of the 10 year or 25 year rational storm frequency to provide equivalent capacity.
+1) Rational Method Rainfall Intensity-Duration Curve - The rainfall intensity-duration-frequency (IDF) curve for use under the Rational Method in the City of Dayton is the ODOT Zone 7 IDF curve (enclosed herein).

+2) Rational Method Design Frequency - The intensity-duration design frequency for use under the Rational Method is based on the time of concentration for the area and the size of the drainage facility.
+The adopted criteria are listed in the following table.

-Rational Method - DESIGN STORM FREQUENCY 1 AREA FREQUENCY Residential areas 10-year storm Commercial and high value districts 10-year storm Trunk lines (18" pipe and larger) 25-year storm Minor creeks and drainage ways (not shown as a flood plain on the Flood Insurance Rate Map (FIRM)) 50-year storm Major creeks (shown as a flood plain on the FIRM) 100-year storm 1 See PWDS 3.10.a.3 regarding design storm when SBUH met thodology used for pipe sizing.
+1 See PWDS 3.10.a.3 regarding design storm when SBUH methodology is used for pipe sizing.

-3) SBUH Design Storm: Where use of a Santa Barbara Urban Hydrograph (SBUH) based computer program is proposed for use in sizing storm drain pipes for peak discharge, a 50 year 24 hour SBUH storm event must be used in lieu of the 10 year or 25 year rational storm frequency to provide equivalent capacity.
+3) SBUH Design Storm for Pipe Sizing: Where use of a Santa Barbara Urban Hydrograph (SBUH) based computer program is proposed for use in sizing storm drain pipes for peak discharge, a 50 year 24 hour SBUH storm event must be used in lieu of the 10 year or 25 year rational storm frequency to provide equivalent capacity for peak discharge.